 Avoidance is most common.
-This can be completely avoiding a place, person, or situation that activates the misophonic response ahead of time, such as my inability to ever have a meal with my friend, CP.
-She is a smacky eater, though I really do enjoy her company and talking about art and life with her.
+This can be completely avoiding a place, person, or situation that activates the misophonic response ahead of time, such as my inability to ever have a meal with my friend who is a smacky eater.
 Avoidance is usually situational, however.
 Yesterday I went to donate plasma, walked into the donation place, and instantly heard another donor popping their gum.
 I immediately turned and left.
 An hour and a half of bus transfers to and from the center were for naught.
 Maybe I’ll try again tomorrow.
 I miss out on so many positive events daily because of avoidance.

 The second coping method is masking.
 This includes earplugs, earphones, white noise machines, or anything that lets us stay in an activating situation by covering the noise that is causing our reaction.
 I carry earplugs and headphones everywhere and it sometimes helps me stay on a bus to my destination instead of abandoning the ride.
 The downside is that I end up missing important parts of conversations.
 I often don’t hear the voiceover on the bus telling me my destination is ahead.
 Many misophones will have box fans or white noise generators throughout their homes to help tone down incidental sounds.
 My ex, HK, who also has misophonia and a more serious case than myself, would leave our kitchen and bathroom exhaust fans running constantly to drown out random instigating noises that happened around our apartment.

 I could write an entire article on the measures HK and I took to manage problem noises, from removing zipper pulls from clothing to replacing all ceramic dishware with soft plastic plates and bowls.
 Gum and chips were banned from the apartment.